T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 extraButtonInfo
 ;;;;;;;;;;;;;;;

+* After Form load,  the `info` button/icon is shown but the information message is hidden.
 * The user has to click on the `info` button/icon to see an additional message.
-* After Form load, the information message is hidden.
-* The value of this parameter is the text shown.
+* The value of this parameter is the text shown to the user.
-* Shows an `info` button/icon, depending of EXTRA_BUTTON_INFO_POSITION in `config.qfq.ini`_
+* Shows an `info` button/icon, depending of `extraButtonInfoPosition` in configuration_

   * `auto`, depending on `FormElement` type: